 PARKS: Both Cummingston Park and Tenhave Woods are nature areas that are over 20 acres in size and are heavily wooded with lined trails.
+Our also includes links to trail maps of the two nature parks.
 They are open daily to the public from dawn to dusk.
 Dogs are not allowed inside either nature area.
 To learn more about why dogs are not allowed in these parks, please review Why Dogs Are Not Allowed In Our Nature Parks (PDF).
 Wearing boots while in the parks is recommended during the winter and spring months.
 Using insect repellent and dressing appropriately is advised from late spring through the end of summer.

 The Nature Society is a member of the Royal Oak Opportunity To Serve (ROOTS) Foundation, established by the city to accept donations and endowments for the improvement of civic institutions.
 Donations and bequests may be designated for specific Nature Society projects.
 For more information, visit the ROOTS Foundation Page.